 Food consumption was measured over the course of the study and no difference was found in the intake of food between the control and broccoli sprout–fed groups.”

-To be “equivalent to 1 mg SFN/d” at a .4 mg sulforaphane/gram rate, the animals would need to eat 2.5 grams per day.
+To be “equivalent to 1 mg SFN/d” at a .4 mg sulforaphane/gram rate, the animals would eat 2.5 grams per day.
+That’s half of a normal intake.
 “Food consumption was measured” but not disclosed.

 “4 week old male TRAMP mice were treated with PBS [phosphate-buffered saline] (control) or 1 mg SFN in PBS three times/week for 15-18 weeks.”